rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/css/doc-flow.md

 Because containers are block elements and block elements expand to fill the widths of their containers, you have to restrict the size of the page's main container.
 You can do this with the _double-container pattern_.

 This pattern uses two containers to restrict the width of the content in the inner container.
+You apply width and margins to the inner container.
 The `body` is usually the outer container---you do not have to apply width to the body.

-So, you apply width and margins to the inner container.
+> If the container is the `body`, then apply the width and margin to the `body` element.
+If you do this, add any background color to the `html` element so there is no white background past your `body` margins.

 Use a custom property for the width so you can apply it to other elements that use the double-container pattern: